Albrtito/ObsidianNotes/02-Atomic/1732021285 - Protocol - ALOHA.md

 ## PURE (Unslotted) ALOHA:
 In order to solve the problem of clock synchronisation we delete the slots.
 + This means that collisions can also happen if someone is in the middle of the transmission.
 + Any frame that is send will collide with other frames that are send in the interval $[t_0 -1, t_0 + 1]$.
-There will be collision with any system that transmit
+There will be collision with any system that transmits in that interval.
 	+ This after all means that **the number of collisions rises.**
+### Efficiency:
+The efficiency goes down by a lot to 18%.

+## Verbessern the protocol:
+What if we wanted to verbessern the protocol.
+Just by checking if the channel is busy we’ll stop collisions.
+This implementation is [[1732022695 - Protocol - CSMA-CD|CSMA]]
 ***